walterdavis/mini-active-record/README.markdown

 While working with these objects in your application, you simply assign values to their attributes, and when you're done, call `save()` on that object to persist them.

-Each model declares a list of "accessible" attributes, which are the only attributes you will accept changes to through mass assignment (as in a form POST).
+Each model may declare a list of "accessible" attributes, which are the only attributes you will accept changes to through mass assignment (as in a form POST).
 You declare these as a space-delimited list of column names in the base subclass, like this:

     class Car extends MiniActiveRecord{
       public $attr_accessible = 'color name style year';